SeanReyboz/suckless/README.md

-# suckless
+# Suckless tools

-dwm, dmenu and other suckless tools
+Repo containing dwm and all the suckless tools I use